Stockflare/blog/_posts/2015-03-16-cutting-fees.markdown

 Most people recognise the fee problem.
 So it's not surprising that Vanguard has become one of the largest asset managers in the world.
 Their whole model is based on simple investment products at low fees.
 They've grown in under 40 years to manage $3 trillion of savings.

 Vanguard even has [a tool on their website](https://investor.vanguard.com/etf/fees) highlighting the dangers of paying high fees.
 They show that over 10, 20 and 30 years, an initial $50,000 investment with Vanguard would pay a remarkably lower quantity of fees.
-Imagine, using a low cost provider like Vanguard cuts your fees by $34,000 for every $50,000 you've saved.
-That's $34,000 that goes into your account, not the banker's.
+Imagine, using a low cost provider like Vanguard cuts your fees by $34,000 for every $50,000 you've saved. **That's $34,000 that goes into your account, not the banker's**.

 ![alt text](http://i.imgur.com/YObAuxi.png "Vanguard on fees")